Clear red water

+The strategy was further developed under Rhodri Morgan's successors Carwyn Jones and Mark Drakeford before being abandoned by Vaughan Gething in 2024 in favour of a closer relationship with the UK Labour Party under Keir Starmer.
+Gething's successor Eluned Morgan revived the strategy in 2025, promoting what she called a "red Welsh way" as she distanced Welsh Labour from Starmer's centrist leadership and moved Welsh Labour back to the left.

 Background

 While Wales was conquered by England in the 13th century and fully annexed in the 16th century, the country has long had a distinct political culture to England.
 From the Welsh religious nonconformists to the Welsh Chartists, the Welsh political tradition has often been more radical and more centered on the working class than English politics.
 In the 1800s and early 1900s, Welsh elections were dominated by the Welsh Liberal Party, but by 1950, Welsh Labour had supplanted them as the largest party.
 Since then, Labour have been the largest party in Wales after almost every single election.

 The presence of the Welsh language and Welsh nationalism, as well as the growth of Plaid Cymru in the 1960s, have also contributed to a distinct political culture in the country.

 After the 1997 Welsh devolution referendum resulted in a majority in favour of creating a national assembly for Wales, the Government of Wales Act 1998 was passed by Westminster, leading to the National Assembly for Wales in 1999.
 In 2011, a referendum on expanding the powers of the devolved National Assembly was held, resulting in an even larger majority in favour.
 In 2020, the National Assembly was renamed the Senedd.